Xperaz/minishell/README.md

 third, the [expander](/sources/parse/expander.c) wich expand variables to their values.

-Last, the [parser](/sources/parse/parser.c) regroup list of command to be sent to the executor.
+Last, the [parser](/sources/parse/parser.c) regroup list of command to be sent to the executor wich the final step of the project.

 ## Syntax Rules
 ````